PatWalters/resources/cheminformatics_resources.md

 **Open Source Tools**

 [FPSim2](https://github.com/chembl/FPSim2) - this package, from the same group at the EBI that produces the ChEMBL database, provides a fast easy means of performing fingerprint similarity searches.
-I wrote a blog post about this [here](https://practicalcheminformatics.blogspot.com/2020/10/what-do-molecules-that-look-like-this.html).
+I wrote a blog post about FPSim2 [here](https://practicalcheminformatics.blogspot.com/2020/10/what-do-molecules-that-look-like-this.html).

 **Commercial Tools**